MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/offline-seeding-azure-data-box.md

 - You do not need to procure your own Azure-compatible disks and connectors.
 Azure Data Box ships the disks associated with the selected [Data Box SKU](https://azure.microsoft.com/services/databox/data/).

 - Azure Backup (MARS Agent) can directly write backup data onto the supported SKUs of Azure Data Box.
 This capability eliminates the need for you to provision a staging location for your initial backup data.
-You also do not need utilities to format and copy that data onto the disks.
+You also don't need utilities to format and copy that data onto the disks.

 ## Supported Platforms